 Basically we have to endeavor to write the codes with minimal possible errors.

-For this it is useful to insert an “If” branching so in case of empty cells the UserForm will do nothing.
-Our goal is to only store the data if all the cells / fields are filled out!
-The following short code will alert the user for insufficient data.
+For this, it is useful to insert an “If” branching so that in case of empty cells, the UserForm will do nothing.
+We only aim to store the data if all the cells/fields are filled out!
+The following shortcode will alert the user of insufficient data.

 Simply turn our thoughts to the code, namely

 1. Put (If) after the removal of spaces (Trim)

 2. Values of the first fields (Me.TextBox1.Value)